 A dilute specimen, by definition, is a urine specimen that has a creatinine of less than 20 g/dl and a specific gravity of 1.003 or less.
-If the urine sample is determined to be negative and diluted, the donor will be required, at the employer's request, to not drink excessive amounts of fluids and test is also negative - dilute, the employer must accept that result and cannot continue recollections.
+If the urine sample is determined to be negative and diluted, the donor will be required, at the employer's request, to not drink excessive amounts of fluids and provide, with minimum possible advance notice, another specimen to be tested.
+If the second test is also negative - dilute, the employer must accept that result and cannot continue recollections.
 The second test is the test of Record.
 An applicant/employee's refusal to submit to a re-collection for a negative-dilute result will be considered a test refusal.